pretorh/lfs-notes/steps/8-bootable.md

 from outside chroot, run `scripts/8/genfstab.sh`, and redirect to `$LFS/etc/fstab`

-note: this gets the uuid (but does not work in chroot) and uses that build the fstab entries
+note: this gets the uuid (but does not work in chroot) and (will eventuallu) use that to build the fstab entries

 ## Linux